woocommerce/woocommerce/plugins/woocommerce-admin/readme.txt

 - Tweak: Update WC Payments copy on the task list #6734
 - Tweak: Add check to see if value for contains is array, show warning if not. #6645
 - Tweak: Sort the extension task list by completion status and allow toggling visibility. #6792
+- Tweak: Only fetch remote payment gateway recommendations when opted in #6964
 - Update: Replace marketing extension - Google Listings and Ads. #6939
 - Update: Update choose niche note cta URL #6733
 - Update: UI updates to Payment Task screen #6766